Austinedo/GC_sentiment_analysis/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.cfg          <- Configuration file for flake8
-│
-└── gcsa   <- Source code for use in this project.
+└── gcsa   <- Source code for use in this project. (will deprecate this folder and move to notebooks/src folder)
     │
     ├── __init__.py             <- Makes gcsa a Python module
     │